snicmakino/aws-manager/README.md

-# aws-manager
+# WIP: aws-manager

-AWSのコンピューティング系のリソースの簡単な管理を行えるデスクトップアプリケーション
+This project is under development.

+Windows desktop app what to manage of aws computing resources.

 ## Roadmap

-- EC2の管理
+- EC2 Management

-- ECSの管理
+- ECS Management

 ## License